gauraVwrites/BRAPPED/README.md

 #
 **WorkFlow**<br>
 ![](https://github.com/gauraVwrites/BRAPPED/blob/main/images/introImage.png)<br>
-To start working on this dataset and reach my end goal of a fully functioning and interactive dashboard, I need to made sure that I've all the data that I need for this.<br>
+To start working on this dataset and reach my end goal of a fully functioning and interactive dashboard, I made sure that I've all the data that I need for this.<br>
 Therefore I divided this project into several parts.
 1. *Requirements Gathering*:<br>
 In this part I've set my priorities regarding all the data points that I need, and then made and executed plans to achieve them.<br>